 Man angry over stimulus check set mother's shed on fire

-MARKSVILLE, La.- The Louisiana Fire Marshal's Office arrested a man for setting his mother's shed on fire out of rage for not receiving a check from the government's COVID-19 stimulus program.
+MARKSVILLE, La.- The Louisiana Fire Marshal's Office arrested a man for allegedly setting his mother's shed on fire out of rage for not receiving a check from the government's COVID-19 stimulus program.

 Marvin Smith Jr., 51, got into an argument with his mother on Friday afternoon over his stimulus check status, the Louisiana Office of State Fire Marshal said in a news release.